sajidashaik44/AI-error-fixer/README.md

 - Check VSCode output panel for error messages
 - Try manually copying the fix code

+**extension development host not opening in new window**
+- try opening extension folder in a new window
+- run npm run compile and code .
+- press Ctrl+f5 or Ctrl+Shift+f5 or Ctrl+Shift+P

 ## Performance

 - **Cache Hit Rate**: ~70-80% for common error patterns